A worldbuilding checklist is an ideal tool for anyone looking for more structure when it comes to the process of making a fantasy world.

 As an example, in my novel Pariah’s Lament, I made brief mention of a game that a group of children were playing in a town square as a character walks by.
 A number of different book reviewers included this in their reviews as a detail that brought the world to life.

-So I would certainly add these more specific details to your worldbuilding checklist.
+So I would certainly add these more specific details to your worldbuilding list.
 And if you’d like to check out more prompts or questionnaires, check out my guide below.
 You can find questions on pretty much every aspect of creating a world.

 Click Here To Learn More About How To Start Worldbuilding